HenrikMoe/Service-Infrastructure/README.md

 ## Visuals and Integrated Commericial Envs

-new landing: the main vid out of them and a footer w heavyinfo
+new landing: the commercial vid out of them and a footer w heavyinfo

 NewName - Jinsei Luciano Legacy -  Services, Active Package, APIs, Canvas, services only goes one level down. it has report packages, api code bases, and deployed services in hosted or ci/cd/imagineered packages listed to be selected then shown in active package.